There are only a finite number of excluded minors for the class of bicircular matroids: Finding 2-connected type 3 representations

 So assume $H$ is a type 1 or type 2 graph representation for $N \del e'$.
 We may assume $H$ is a substandard representation for $N \del e'$ (that is, if $H$ is type 1, then $H$ does not have a balloon that may be rolled up to its apex), so $H$ is 2-connected.
 By Lemma \ref{pedro} $H$ has a unique apex vertex $v$.
 Observe that $N \del \{e,e'\}$ is essentially 3-connected.
-Since $H \del e = G \del e'$ up to rolling, rotation, and replacement, $G \del e'$ is type 1 or 2 with apex $v$.
+Since {$N \del \{e,e'\}$ is represented by both $H \del e$ and $G \del e'$, and $G \del e'$ is not in $\Ggg$ (because $G \del e'$ has a balloon),} $H \del e = G \del e'$ up to rolling, rotation, and replacement. {Thus} $G \del e'$ is type 1 or 2 with apex $v$.
 By Proposition \ref{pedro}, $v$ is not an internal vertex of a balloon or line in $H$.

 \begin{claim} Other than its balloon $S_1$, $G$ has no other balloon nor a line. \end{claim}

 \begin{proof}[Proof of Claim] Suppose that $G$ has a second line or balloon $S_2$.
 By Lemma \ref{B5}, $e$ repairs both of $S_1$ and $S_2$ in $H$.
 Then not both $S_1$ and $S_2$ are balloons with $v$ as their vertex of attachment (if so, $H$ would have $v$ as a cut-vertex, but $H$ is 2-connected).
 Since $v$ is not an internal vertex of a balloon or a line, this implies that $H$ is type 3, a contradiction. \end{proof}